monanadmin/MONAN-Model/README.md

 HISTORY
 =======

-VERSION 0.1.0 - Initial version structure (0.1.0) based on the dynamic core of the MPAS 8.0.1 Model VERSION 0.2.0 - Included variables and new isobaric levels VERSION 0.3.0 - Included new levels for existing variables and included new variables VERSION 0.4.0 - Included new variables; update MPAS-v8.0.2; bug fixes
+VERSION 0.1.0 - Initial version structure (0.1.0) based on the dynamic core of the MPAS 8.0.1 Model.
+VERSION 0.2.0 - Included variables and new isobaric levels.
+VERSION 0.3.0 - Included new levels for existing variables and included new variables.
+VERSION 0.4.0 - Included new variables; update MPAS-v8.0.2; bug fixes.
+VERSION 0.4.0 - Included new variables.

 MPAS-v8.0.2
 ====